mpha001/CatPanion/README.md

 ## Overview

-This is a 3D pet productivity app with common tools provided to enhance the user's work session experience.
+This is a 3D pet productivity desktop app with common tools provided to enhance the user's work session experience.

 ### Problem Space